Caspar Schwenckfeld

 Schwenckfeld came to Reformation principles through Thomas Müntzer and Andreas Karlstadt.
 However, he developed his own principles and fell out with Martin Luther over the eucharistic controversy (1524).
-He had his own views on the sacraments - the Heavenly Flesh doctrine - developed in close association with his humanist colleague, Valentin Crautwald (1465–1545).
-His followers became a new sect, which was outlawed in Germany, but his ideas influenced Anabaptism, Pietism on mainland Europe, and Puritanism in England.
+He had his own views on the sacraments, known as the Heavenly Flesh doctrine, that were developed in close association with Valentin Crautwald, his humanist colleague.
+His followers became a new sect, which was outlawed in Germany.
+Its ideas were influenced by Anabaptism, Pietism in Europe, and Puritanism in England.

 Many of his followers were persecuted in Europe and thus forced to either convert or flee.
-Because of this, there are Schwenkfelder Church congregations in countries such as the United States (which was then the Thirteen Colonies of Great Britain).
+Because of this, there are Schwenkfelder Church congregations in the United States, which was then the Thirteen Colonies of British America until American independence was achieved following the American Revolutionary War.

-Life

-Early life
+Early life and education

 Schwenckfeld was born in Ossig near Liegnitz, Silesia now Osiek, near Legnica, Poland, to noble parents in 1489.
-From 1505 to 1507 he was a student in Cologne, and in 1507 enrolled at the University of Frankfurt on the Oder.
+Between 1505 and 1507, he was a student in Cologne.
+In 1507, he enrolled at the University of Frankfurt on the Oder.
 Between 1511 and 1523, Schwenckfeld served the Duchy of Liegnitz as an adviser to Duke Charles I (1511–1515), Duke George I (1515–1518), and Duke Frederick II (1518–1523).

-From Catholic to Magisterial Reformer to Radical Reformer
+Career

 In 1518 or 1519, Schwenckfeld experienced an awakening that he called a "visitation of God".
 Martin Luther's writings had a deep influence on Schwenckfeld, and he embraced the "Lutheran" Reformation and became a student of the scriptures.
 In 1521, Schwenckfeld began to preach the gospel, and in 1522 won Duke Friedrich II over to Protestantism.
 He organized a Brotherhood of his converts for the purpose of study and prayer in 1523.
 In 1525, he rejected Luther's idea of real presence and came to a spiritual interpretation of the Lord's Supper, which was subsequently rejected by Luther.

 Schwenckfeld began to teach that the true believer ate the spiritual body of Christ.
 He pushed for reformation wherever he went, but also criticized reformers that he thought went to extremes.
 He emphasized that for one to be a true Christian, one must not change only outwardly but inwardly.
 Because of the communion and other controversies, Schwenckfeld broke with Luther and followed what some describe as a "middle way".
 Because of his break from Luther and the Magisterial Reformation, scholars typically categorize Schwenckfeld as a member of the Radical Reformation.
 He voluntarily exiled himself from Silesia in 1529 in order to relieve pressure on and embarrassment of his duke.
-He lived in Strassburg from 1529 to 1534 and then in Swabia.
+He lived in Strasbourg from 1529 to 1534, and then in Swabia.